AI4REALNET/Human-Assessment-Module/README.md

 ## ⚙️ Real-time Implementation

-The real-time implementation loads personalised cognition and stress models based on a controller_id and applies them to updated physiological feature data, which is read every 60 seconds in a continuous loop.
+The real-time implementation loads personalised cognition and stress models based on a controller_id and applies them to updated physiological feature data, which is read every 30 seconds in a continuous loop.

 ### Input
-On the current code version, an example CSV file: `example_ecg_features.csv` with physiological features is uploaded.
-The input must include all the ECG features used for "Personalised Quantification of Cognitive Performance":
+For testing reasons, this code version provides a .csv file (`example_ecg_features.csv`) that contains physiological features.
+If this structure is maintained by users, the input must include all the ECG features listed in "Personalised Quantification of Cognitive Performance":
 - ECG Waveform Features
 - Heart Rate Variability (HRV) Metrics
 - Heart Rate Metrics